Mission and History

 In 2007, faced with more and more demands on its mission from Las Vegas’ burgeoning queer community, the Center embarked on a five-year strategic plan to once again purchase its own building and to increase the scope and quality of its programs and outreach.
 By 2012 the Center surpassed its fundraising goal and bought the free-standing building at 401 S. Maryland Pkwy.
 After a $4 million dollar renovation the Center hosted its grand opening on April 6, 2013.
-Named for Las Vegas businessman and community philanthropist Robert “Bob” Forbuss, the Gay and Lesbian Community Center of Southern Nevada offers state-of-the-art meeting, convention, and performance spaces, the David Parks LGBTQ library, an enhanced computer lab, and the award-winning Bronze Café.
+Named for Las Vegas businessman and community philanthropist Robert “Bob” Forbuss, the Gay and Lesbian Community Center of Southern Nevada offers state-of-the-art meeting, convention, and performance spaces, the David Parks LGBTQ library, and an enhanced computer lab.
 The Center significantly increased its programming and outreach and in 2015 was named by Vegas Seven magazine as the Best Full-Service Community Center in Southern Nevada.

 Like Las Vegas, the Center is constantly growing and will continue serving the Southern Nevada LGBTQ community with professionalism, dedication, and compassion.

 Explore our calendar to discover social and support groups, activities, opportunities for involvement, and cultural events.